CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

     --cwd ${PROJECT_ROOT_AT} \
     --env PROJECT_ROOT_AT=${PROJECT_ROOT_AT} \
     --env WANDB_API_KEY="" \
-    --nv template-project-name_amd64-cuda-dev-latest-root.sif
+    --nv template-project-name_amd64-cuda-root-latest.sif
 # --env PROJECT_ROOT_AT is used by the entrypoint to install the project
 # *.sif is the downloaded image.
-# -c to not mount all the home drectory to avoid spoiling reproducibility
+# -c to not mount all the home directory to avoid spoiling reproducibility
 # --nv to use NVIDIA GPUs
 ```